smsecgroup/SM-VUL/shadow-vul-00/README.md

 Hong Kong Dollar Token (HKDT)

 ## Vulnerability Type
-Variable Shadowing Confusion
+Variable Shadowing Confusion & Integer Underflow

 ## Abstract
 We found a vulnerability in the smart contract of "HKDT" token.
 Because the storage `_totalSupply` is defined in both parent and child contracts, the functions in parent refer `_totalSupply` defined in the parent whereas functions in child refer `_totalSupply` defined in the child.
-The problem is that because only the `_totalSupply` defined in the child is initialized, the integer overflow occurs if the `_totalSupply` defined in the parent is referred.
+The problem is that because only the `_totalSupply` defined in the child is initialized, the integer underflow occurs if the `_totalSupply` defined in the parent is referred.

 ## Details
 "HKDT" is an Ethereum ERC20 Token contract.